larryhastings/big/README.md

 "r-strip" the lines.
 So lines in the input that contained only whitespace would still get yielded as empty lines, which in this case is probably not what you wanted.

+Of course, you can write your own lines modifier functions!
+Simply accept a lines iterator as an argument, iterate over it, and yield each line info and line, modifying them (or not yielding them!) as you see fit.
+You can potentially even write your own lines iterator, a replacement for `lines`, if you need functionality `lines` doesn't provide.

 ## Word wrapping and formatting